ppb/pursuedpybear/docs/getting-started.rst

                key_event.scene.add(Projectile(position=self.position + ppb.Vector(0, 0.5)))

 Now, when you press the space bar, projectiles appear.
-They only appear once each time we press the space bar (unless your keyboard supports key repeats, then you'll see it shooting every so often).
+They only appear once each time we press the space bar.
 Next we need something to hit with our projectiles!

 Something to Target